RockHong/vim-env/PluginHelps.md

 <F1>/?
 Display key mapping help.
                 Map option: tagbar_map_help
 <CR>/<Enter>  Jump to the tag under the cursor.
-Doesn't work for pseudo-tags
+Does not work for pseudo-tags
               or generic headers.
                 Map option: tagbar_map_jump
 p             Jump to the tag under the cursor, but stay in the Tagbar window.